HL7NZ/mws-ig/input/pagecontent/deleteLegacyMedicalWarning.md

 ### Delete a Legacy Medical Warning for a Patient

-Can you add to the delete screen.
-"The delete operation would be used when a user has selected a legacy uncoded warning, has added any additional data required and have created a FHIR AllergyIntolerance resource.
-The original legacy warning record can now be deleted."
+The delete operation would be used when a user has selected a legacy uncoded warning, has added any additional data required and have created a FHIR AllergyIntolerance resource.
+The original legacy warning record can now be deleted.

 <div>